 Find out more in our guide: Capital Gains Tax on UK Property.

-You pay Corporation Tax on the rental profits on properties held in a limited company.
+You pay Corporation Tax on the rental profits of properties held in a limited company.

-This means if you own buy-to-let properties through a limited company, you'll pay Corporation Tax on the rental profits instead of Income Tax.
+This means that if you own buy to let properties through a limited company, you'll pay Corporation Tax on your rental profits instead of Income Tax.

 For example, the penalty for not paying the right amount of tax on your rental income can be high, up to 100% of your entire rental income.
 Moreover, the HMRC has the right to issue a penalty for failure to notify them about your income, as well as inaccurate tax returns.